ThePatches/PomoServer/README.rst

 =======================
 PomoServer still needs a fair amount of work.
 Currently, there are two main lines of development:

 1. Convert the ``.py`` code into something more amenable to a background service.
 While `this recipie <http://code.activestate.com/recipes/278731/>` is a place to start, I'd love for the application to become compiled code so that there is a named, running service that makes the server easy to identify in ``top`` or ``ps``.
 2. Enhancements to the Pomodoro task list are more than welcome.
-It would be great to move tasks around the list from the command line or add them on the fly.
+It would be great to move tasks around the list from the command line or add them n the fly.
-3. Make the task files more robust (possibly using `Configparser <http://docs.python.org/library/configparser.html>`). all of this work can be done in ``loader.py`` and is therefore really low-impact towards the rest of the project.
+3. Make the task files more robust (possibly using `Configparser <http://docs.python.org/library/configparser.html>`).
+All of this work can be done in `loader.py`` and is therefore really low-impact towards the rest of the project.
 4. Notification.
 As I wrote the initial version for the command line, I am spitting messages out with ``print``.
 A more robust system that works well with window managers will greatly improve the application.

 A Final Note: Data Files
 ==========================